 Now, go forth and start telling the world how amazing your tour or activity brand is!

 Chris has 26 years’ experience working in brand development, design, and marketing, and he’s spent the last 13 years running the Tourism Marketing Agency.
 Chris is responsible for researching travel and tourism trends and has also written the first, and only, tours and activity marketing book available today, titled ‘How to Turn your Online Lookers into Bookers’.
 The advice in the article above has been adapted from Chris’s book.
-Check out https://lookersintobookers.com for more details.
+Please check out https://lookersintobookers.com for more details.